Object: Portrait of Arthur Gamon, Amy Gamon and their daughter Kathleen Gamon

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-Arthur was born in Cheshire, England in 1880 where he lived until 1912 when he left aboard a ship from the Shaw Savill & Albion Company, bound for Wellington.
-It appears that he was accompanied by his brother Harold who would later go on to fight in World War One with the 4th Reinforcements of the Otago Infantry Battalion.
+Arthur was born in Cheshire, England in 1880 where he lived until 5 December 1912 when he boarded a ship at London bound for Wellington.
+He emigrated with his brother Harold who would enlist with the NZEF in 1915 and serve overseas with the Otago Infantry Battalion.

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.